 - Final Four: semifinal round with the 4 region winners – 2 winners advance to the National Championship

-- National Championship: final round between the 2 Final Four winners – winner is named the NCAA National Champion
+- National Championship: final round between the 2 Final Four winners – the winner is named the NCAA National Champion

 NBA vs. College Basketball – Differences when Betting on Futures

-While the college and pro game of basketball share many similarities, how they are different is more important when betting on futures.
+While college and the pro game of basketball share many similarities, how they are different is more important when betting on futures.
 Here are three reasons why:

 - Odds of Picking a Winner: In the NBA, 16 of 30 (53.3%) teams will make the playoffs which gives nearly more than half the league a realistic chance to win it all.
 However, in college basketball, 68 of 353 (19.3%) teams will play in March Madness, which makes picking a futures winner much harder to nail down before the season starts.